-Liberty International's operations consist of local insurance companies selling property, casualty, health and life insurance products to individuals and businesses in 18 countries and key markets.
+Liberty International's operations consist of local insurance companies selling property/casualty, health, and life insurance products to individuals and businesses in 18 countries and key markets.

 (LIU), Liberty Mutual Surety (LMS), and Liberty Mutual Reinsurance (LMR).

-Private passenger automobile insurance is the company's single largest line of business (35% of the total net written premium in 2012).
+Private passenger automobile insurance is the company's single largest line of business (36% of the total net written premium in 2015).

-The company's LIU business offers specialty commercial insurance and reinsurance and operates from about 50 offices worldwide.
+The company's Liberty International Underwriters (LIU) business offers specialty commercial insurance and reinsurance and operates from about 50 offices worldwide.
 LIU writes a variety of products in such areas as aviation, cyber liability, construction, energy, marine, and crisis management, among others.
 Its Lloyd's Syndicate 4472 also provides multi-line insurance and reinsurance worldwide.